-Mountain Sprite.
-Pseudagrion draconis Berggesie.
+Mountain Sprite, Pseudagrion draconis, Berggesie.
+A-group

-Small slate blue damsel with mauvish blue abdominal tip.
+Mountain Sprite, Pseudagrion draconis, Berggesie is small slate blue damsel with mauvish blue abdominal tip.
 It has a black face with pruinose forehead and a black labrum.
 The postocular spots are blue circular to oval.
 The Western Cape populations lack the postocular spots.

 Click on all images or articles to open or enlarge